-Once your Google My Business profile is claimed, there’s a really easy first step that you can take: claiming a direct short link to your business.
-Though it might seem like an insignificant detail, a short link makes your Google My Business page significantly more easy to share with your customers.
+Once your Google My Business profile is claimed, you can claim a direct short link to your business.
+Though it might seem insignificant, a short link makes your Google My Business page easier to share with your customers.

-To get the best results, you should send review request texts and emails to your customers.
-These texts and emails link directly to your Google My Business profile.
-All the customer has to do is click the link and leave a review.
-The process is quick and easy.
+Send review requests to your customers through text and email.
+Be sure to include your short link to take these customers directly to your Google My Business profile.
+That way, all the customer has to do is click the link and leave a review.

 - Make Sure to Send Review Requests to All of Your Customers